-6 lbs Bali Blue Moon Organic Fresh Medium/Dark Roast 100% Arabica Coffee Beans
+6 lbs.
+Bali Blue Moon Organic Fresh Medium/Dark Roast 100% Arabica Coffee Beans

-- Exotic, flavorful, and aromatic.
+Fresh Roasted Each Morning & Shipped in the Afternoon!
+Although It presents traces of the earthy flavor profile characteristic of Indonesian coffees, Bali Blue Moon renders a clean and classic brew.
+Bold and smooth, the flavors persist into a syrupy black-cherry finish.
+Exotic, flavorful, and aromatic.
 Bali Blue is fully Indonesian in character but without being "earthy".
 Full of ripe stone fruit and Dutch chocolate tones, with a rich full body.
 This is one of our most popular offerings.

 Region: Kintamani highland areas, central Indonesia; Soil: Volcanic; Altitude: 1,200 – 1,600 meters; Variety: Bourbon, ( S 795 & USDA 762) Typica, Catimor; Certification: Organic; Harvest: May – October; Process: Hand picked, wet-hulled, two-step.

 Bali Blue Moon's lushness is perfectly suited to French press brewing to intensify its sweet, full body.
 The drip method will emphasize the coffee's clean flavors but brewing with a paper filter will trap some of its aromatic compounds.
 On the other hand, the vacuum (siphon) pot will deliver pronounced aroma and deeply-toned flavor.